HarryKodden/irods-ldap-sync/binder/sync_policies.md

 Add regular LDAP member as member of this iRODS group Remove irods administrator as member of this iRODS group
 ```

+####

+my comments:

+    I would use an iRODS group which has the admins as members instead of the iRODS admin user whenever in the policy it is required to give ownership to the iRODS admin.
+    The paragraph titled "### What If - About to create iRODS group - with LDAP members" has a content that does not seem to reflect the title in the MD file, but it is correct in the PDF file.
+    I think we need paragraphs for user removal: